deanqx/Seayon/README.md

 # How to include the library

-// TODO rewrite
-// WARN you need to init submodules

 1. Copy `./bin/Seayon/include/` and `./bin/Seayon/lib/` to your workspace folder.
 2. `#include "seayon.h"`
 3. Use `seayon* nn = new seayon;` to allocate on the heap, which is slower but prevents memory overflows.